philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 The main thing compilers try to guarantee is that the high and low level code should have the same [observable behavior](https://en.cppreference.com/w/cpp/language/as_if).
 This amounts to some memory access, IO and some function calls must actually happen.
 The entire rest of your code, all those clever loops and bit tricks and such, are essentially functional specs.
 They are hints at best of what the compiler should output.

 This delusion is of central interest in [concurrent](https://www.philipzucker.com/notes/CS/Concurrency/) code.
 In concurrent code, there is a secret window by which other processes see things that were never meant to be seen.
 At minimum, intermediate states of shared variables become observable.
 Reads and writes to these variables should no longer be reordered or inlined or done in pieces.
 In a sense everything done to these variables becomes observable behavior.
 The was a crisis of sorts when people started realizing that the mechanisms they vaguely felt made sense, didn't actually make sense in concurrent situations.
 Straightening this out was quite a lot of work (see [memory models](https://en.wikipedia.org/wiki/Memory_model_(programming)) for example.
 Interesting but complicated.).
+As a side note, assembly is also a delusion.
+The microarchitecture of CPUs is insane highly parallel stuff.
+See Spectre, Meltdown, and this [nightmare bug on the XBOX](https://randomascii.wordpress.com/2018/01/07/finding-a-cpu-design-bug-in-the-xbox-360/).

 I can't deny however, that despite the compiler only guaranteeing correspondence of high and low at specific points in limited ways, it just so happens that we can usually intuitively see that this region of assembly vaguely corresponds to this region of high level code, and that this high level variable here is stored in that low level variable there.
 So how is one supposed to proceed when there is clearly an intuitive correspondence that you need to make precise enough to post hoc patch in code?
 How do you even describe this correspondence?
 What is the _schema_ of this correspondence?
 Are there multiple incompatible notions of correspondence?